svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 arguments that tells it not to change any pin assignment here.

-It took some digging, but I found that the application of `uart_set_pin` shown below has the same effect as the one with `UART_PIN_NO_CHANGE` above.
+After some more digging, I found that the application of `uart_set_pin` shown below has the same effect as the one with `UART_PIN_NO_CHANGE` above.
 I take this to mean that `GPIO_NUM_34` and `GPIO_NUM_35` are the pins connected to the USB-UART bridge.
-In the ESP32 data-sheet, the *pin layout* section these pins are referred to as `GPIO5` and `GPIO18` on physical pins 34 and 35 on the package, which makes it a bit confusing to me as to why the code should refer to package pin number rather than that other identity as `GPIOX`.
+In the ESP32 data-sheet, the *pin layout* section, these pins are referred to as `GPIO5` and `GPIO18` on physical pins 34 and 35 on the package, which makes it a bit confusing to me as to why the code should refer to package pin number rather than that other identity as `GPIOX`.
 If